wrightben/math/Statistics - General/monty-hall/Readme.md

 ### Strategy
 Statistically, the best strategy is to choose a door and then claim the other person's two doors with the second choice.

-Believing the second choice has odds of either 1:1 or 1:2 shouldn't affect the strategy either—choosing the other person's door is always sensible.
+Whatever one believes, the second choice has odds of either 1:1 or 1:2.
+Neither of which offer a reason to decline the strategy—choosing the other person's door is always sensible.
 The odds are no worse for the contestant's lack of understanding by doing so.

 <br />